You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • for the purpose of confidential dispute resolution process

-• when there is a statutory requirement to share certain personal information (e.g. some diseases require mandatory notification)
+• When it is a statutory requirement to share certain personal information (e.g. some diseases require mandatory notification)

-• during the course of providing medical services, through eTP, My Health Record (e.g. via Shared Health Summary, Event Summary).
+• When it is provision of medical services, through electronic prescribing, My Health Record (e.g. via Shared Health Summary, Event Summary).

-Only people who need to access your information will be able to do so.
-Other than in the course of providing medical services or as otherwise described in this policy, our practice will not share personal information with any third party without your consent.
+Only people who need to access your personal information will be able to do so.
+Other than providing medical services or as otherwise described in this policy, the practice will not share personal information with any third party without your consent.

-We will not share your personal information with anyone outside Australia (unless under exceptional circumstances that are permitted by law) without your consent.
+We do not share your personal information with anyone outside Australia (unless under exceptional circumstances that are permitted by law) without your consent.

-Our practice will not use your personal information for marketing any of our goods or services directly to you without your express consent.
-If you do consent, you may opt out of direct marketing at any time by notifying our practice in writing.
+The practice will not use your personal information for marketing any goods or services directly to you without your expressed consent.
+If you do consent, you may opt out of direct marketing at any time by notifying the practice in writing.

-Our practice may use your personal information to improve the quality of the services we offer to our patients through research and analysis of our patient data.
+The practice may use your personal information to improve the quality of the services offered to patients through research, analysis of patient data for quality improvement and for training activities with the practice team

 We may provide de-identified data to other organisations to improve population health outcomes.
-The information is secure, patients cannot be identified and the information is stored within Australia.
-You can let our reception staff know if you do not want your information included.
+The information is secure, patients cannot be identified, and the information is stored within Australia.
+You can let reception staff know if you do not want your information included.

 Your personal information may be stored at our practice in various forms e.g. as paper records, electronic records and visual records (x-rays, CT scans, videos and photos).
 Our practice stores all personal information securely in electronic format, protected information systems or hard copy format in a secured environment e.g. password protected, secure cabinets and confidentiality agreements for staff and contractors.